Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 - Endgame

-- is starting when it becomes inevitable to create a 3-box in the next move
+- the final stage of the game which starts when it becomes unavoidable to create a 3-box in the next move

 - Euler's identity